Rules Of Engagement

 There are also millions of complacent people who voted for Donald Trump and the rest of his fascist party who don't believe those things will really happen, for the very good reason that they don't want to believe they will happen.

 So some are confused, and others are ignorant, and still others are complacent.
-They might be reached, because I imagine at least some of them actually don't want all these terrible things that they voted to bring about, and they are going to be very surprised and shocked when they start to happen, and while people who are fooled would often rather die than admit they've been fooled, still for some this shock might well be an occasion to effect change in open minds and hearts.
+They might be reached, because I imagine at least some of them actually don't want all these terrible things that they voted to bring about, and they are going to be very surprised and shocked when those things start to happen, and while people who are fooled would often rather die than admit they've been fooled, still for some this shock might well be an occasion for us to help effect change in their suddenly open minds and hearts.
 Right now Donald Trump is appointing the most disgusting gang of incompetents and perverts imaginable to high positions of power over the lives and bodies of all the rest of us.
 A right-wing extremist news personality with Nazi tattoos to head up Defense.
 A brainwormed vaccine denialist and antisemitic conspiracy monger to head up Health and Human Services.
 A spineless toady at State.
 A child rapist as Attorney General.
 In a field of millions of voters, there are going to be at least a few previously ignorant or confused or complacent souls who see all this, and think to themselves, in the immortal words of Scooby Doo, "ruh-roh."

 And it might be good to see them escape complacency and move into conviction, these confused and ignorant and complacent people; it might be good if we are able to see them escape ignorance and move into awareness, or escape confusion and move into clarity.